tatlat/eks-hybrid/test/integration/docs/patching-moto.md

 2. Generate a patch file, ideally open a PR upstream with the changes and store in the `moto-patches` folder.

+3. Ideally, open a PR upstream with the changes and store the patch in the `moto-patches` folder while waiting for the PR to be merged.

-3. Update the Dockerfile to apply the patch:
+4. Update the Dockerfile to apply the patch:
    ```dockerfile
    # Install moto from specific commit
    RUN pip install --user 'moto[server] @ git+https://github.com/getmoto/moto.git@<commit-hash>'